-Whether you were once married to your child’s other parent or simply had the child together, the Texas Family Code allows for either parent of a child to file for a modification of the prior child custody order.
+Whether you were once married to your child’s other parent or had the child together, the Texas Family Code allows for either parent of a child to file to modify the prior child custody order.
 If you were once married, the prior order is likely your Final Decree of Divorce.
-If you were not married to your child’s other parent then the order to be modified is likely a final order in Suit Affecting Parent Child Relationship.
+If you were not married to your child’s other parent, then the order to be modified is likely a final order in Suit Affecting Parent-Child Relationship.

-It is not enough to simply want to see a change occur in whatever order is currently in place for you, your child and your child’s other parent.
-The purpose of today’s blog post from the Law Office of Bryan Fagan, PLLC will get into the specific standard that courts in Texas apply if you petition for a modification of a child custody order.
+It is not enough to want to see a change occur in whatever order is currently in place for you, your child, and your child’s other parent.
+The purpose of today’s blog post from the Law Office of Bryan Fagan, PLLC, will get into the specific standard that Texas courts apply if you petition for a child custody order modification.

-What is a material and substantial change and how does it affect your attempt to modify a custody order?
+What are a material and substantial change, and how does it affect your attempt to modify a custody order?

 First and foremost, the modification must be in the best interests of the child.
-If you are a regular or even semi regular of this blog then you will know that this is the standard by which a family law court in Texas judges most every decision in a family law case- large or small.
-The second part of the initial review by a family court judge would be whether or not the circumstances of a child, conservator or other party to the case have materially and substantially changed since the prior order was signed into place by the Court.
+If you are regular or even semi-regular of this blog, then you will know that this is the standard by which a family law court in Texas judges most every decision in a family law case- large or small.
+The second part of the initial review by a family court judge would be whether or not the circumstances of a child, conservator, or another party to the case have materially and substantially changed since the prior order was signed into place by the Court.

 What sort of guidance have Texas courts provided in defining material and substantial change?

 An appellate court in Dallas recently took up a case in which it reviewed factors that it had previously relied on in determining whether a material and substantial change was present for any party or child to the modification suit.
-Specifically, this court noted that even the remarriage of one parent and a subsequent move to a different home could equal the material and substantial change requirement as set forth in the Texas Family Code for a successful modification attempt.
-The court went on to state that the child’s physical, emotional, mental and even moral well being were to be considered when determining whether a material and substantial change had occurred that could justify a modification of the child custody order.
+Specifically, this court noted that even the remarriage of one parent and a subsequent move to a different home could equal the material and substantial change requirement outlined in the Texas Family Code for a successful modification attempt.
+The court stated that the child’s physical, emotional, mental, and even moral well being were to be considered when determining whether a material and substantial change had occurred that could justify a modification of the child custody order.

-On the other hand, the age of your child probably is not a sufficient cause to justify a court modifying a prior order.
-Specifically, your child becoming older (a fact that I can confirm does apply to every child in Texas and elsewhere) does not alone present circumstances that meet the need for a material and substantial change.
-However, if your child’s age appropriate needs are not being met (physical, emotional, educational, etc.) then that would be a factor for the court to consider granting a modification.
+On the other hand, your child's age probably is not a sufficient cause to justify a court modifying a prior order.
+Specifically, your child becomes older (the fact that I can confirm does apply to every child in Texas and elsewhere) does not mean alone present circumstances that meet the need for material and substantial change.
+However, if your child’s age-appropriate needs are not being met (physical, emotional, educational, etc.), it would be a factor for the court to consider granting a modification.

 What is the bottom-line for your modification case?

-Due to the fact that the Texas Family Code does not specifically define the term “material and substantial change” or even give clues for a court to consider its meaning, that provides ample opportunity for judges across our state to decipher its meaning.
-If you are interested in filing for a modification of a prior child custody order you can take heart in this fact.
+Because the Texas Family Code does not specifically define the term “material and substantial change” or even give clues for a court to consider its meaning, that provides ample opportunity for judges across our state to decipher its meaning.
+If you are interested in filing for a modification of a prior child custody order, you can take heart in this fact.

-On the other hand, courts are generally not apt to want to change an order that its court granted just a few years prior.
-This means that even if your situation justifies consideration of a modification you and your attorney will need to prepare diligently and thoroughly your evidence to be presented in order to provide yourself with the best chance and winning your desired modification.
+On the other hand, courts are generally not apt to change an order that its court granted just a few years prior.
+This means that even if your situation justifies consideration of a modification, you and your attorney will need to prepare diligently and thoroughly for your evidence to be presented to provide yourself with the best chance and win your desired modification.
 This means communicating early and often with your attorney and preparing for and organizing your case even before hiring an attorney.
-The work that you do at the initial stages of your case can make a tremendous difference in the long term success or failure of your efforts.
+The work you do at the initial stages of your case can make a tremendous difference in your efforts' long-term success or failure.

 Additional questions on a child custody modification?
 Contact the Law Office of Bryan Fagan